 Where Are the Career Opportunities?

-In the U.S., five states account for the top paying salaries in the video game industry.
-If you're serious about a video game design career, you may want to consider relocating to one of the following states:
+If you're serious about a game software design or development career, you may want to consider one of these top-paying metro areas:

 About the Job

 Find out what a game design job is really like.

 A game design job isn't exactly play time; it requires some serious skills and hard work.
 Legendary games such as "Grand Theft Auto," "Super Mario," and "Halo" would have never seen the light of day without video game designers putting in long hours.
 You have to be committed to creating a successful game; poorly received games could result in financial difficulties for a company.
 Being able to handle that additional pressure is a must.